10 Small Bathroom Ideas That Work

 Every day here at RoomSketcher, we see hundreds of bathroom designs, floor plans and remodeling projects, from all around the globe.
 We work with customers just like you to help you create floor plans and to visualize your design ideas in 3D.
 One of the projects that we see people struggle with the most is small bathrooms.

 To help, we pulled some of our favorite small bathroom projects to show you examples of small bathroom design ideas that really work.
+All of these projects were created using the RoomSketcher App.
 Let’s take a look:

 1. Add Mirror Walls